 Potawatomi Indians, but other times they fought each other.

-The Sac and Fox tribes were frequently enemies of the Iroquois Confederacy and the
+The Sac and Fox tribes were frequently enemies of the Iroquois and

 What kinds of stories do the Sac and Fox Indians tell?